dsfellows/dsfellows/syllabus.md

 Week 7: Historical markers, text analysis, project work
 + Analyze data on Philadelphia historical markers using Stanford NER
-+ How do these compare to ML data set?
-To more traditional monuments in Philly?
++ How do these compare to the ML data set?
+To existing monuments in Philly?
 + What do we want our project to look like?
 What skills, tools, data will we need to get there?

 Week 8: Text analysis continued